• About

 These criteria ensure that the awarded stars are a reliable indicator of excellence.

-Something I found very interesting is that the style/decor of the restaurant and even the service have no bearing on the michelin rating.
-Michelin stars are ONLY awarded for the food quality, nothing else.
+Something I found very interesting is that the style/decor of the restaurant and even the service have no bearing on the Michelin rating.
+Michelin Guide stars are ONLY awarded for the food quality, nothing else.

 France, known for its rich culinary heritage, has always been central to the Michelin Guide.
 French cuisine is diverse, ranging from the rustic dishes of the countryside to the refined flavors of Parisian dining.
 The Michelin Guide highlights this diversity, featuring a wide array of restaurants across the country.